aerisweather/node-deploy-lambda-function/README.md

   "lambdaAlias": "staging",
   // The IAM role you want to give your lambda function "lambdaRole": "arn:aws:iam::ACCOUNT_ID:role/my-lambda-function-staging",
-  // The region associated with your lambda function (optional) "lambdaRegion": "us-east-1"
+  // The region associated with your lambda function (optional, defaults to us-east-1) "lambdaRegion": "us-east-1"
 }
 ```